hubmapconsortium/ontology-api/scripts/skowlnets/README.md

 - Column A: term
 - Column B: concept code in local ontology
-- Column C: definition
+- Column C: definition for concept
 - Column D: pipe-delimited list of synonyms
 - Column E: pipe-delimited list of references to other ontologies.
-Format of each list element is *<ontology SAB>*:*<concept code>*

 Columns after F describe relationships.
-Column F corresponds to *isa*; the column headers for columns after F contain the relationship URI.
+Column F corresponds to *isa*.

 Each cell in a relationship column contains a comma-delimited list of object concepts that relate.